Ubiquiti-App/UCRM-plugins/plugins/UCRM-Client-Signup/README.md

 ## Instructions

 _*Not ready for Production.*_
+_Primarily because there hasn't been many unit tests.
+So technically if you want to use it in production it will work.
+But as a best practice in coding and for the sake maintainability, "Programmatically Testing" the code is strongly recommended.
+So this is a disclaimer in light of that having not been done yet._

 This plugin does not use "Execution Period" or "Execute Manually".
 It is designed to use the plugin public URL to post from a form and create a new Client.